cloudblog004/fantasticfoodies/content/en/posts/1323-how-to-make-ultimate-chicken-spaghetti.md

 recipeinstructions:
 - "boil spaghetti in seasoned chicken broth"
 - "drain spaghetti but save juice-will use some in mixing"
-- "mix all microwave ingredients together &amp; microwave until done"
+- "mix all microwave ingredients together & microwave until done"
 - "add ingredients from last group to microwaved group"
 - "add all ingredients, including broth to make creamy"
 - "keep warm in crock pot"